ivanob/notes/jvm.md

 When is a **Interface** loaded for first time?: Same as before, but obviously the first case (new instance) is impossible in instances.

 The output of the classloading proccess is the class object, which is used by JVM every time it needs to create a new instance.
-It just contains meta info of the **Class, Interface, Primitive, Void or Array**.
+It just contains meta-info of the **Class, Interface, Primitive, Void or Array**.

+## Linking (verification, preparation, resolution)

+### Verification
+- Check that the bytecode of the loaded class is safe and well formed.
+- Follows the Java rules: final classes can not be subclassed, no illegal method overloading...

+### Preparation
+- It allocate space for static fields and initialize them with default values.
+If there is not space available it throws an OutOfMemoryError.
+- If the class is not only loaded but also initialized, then it also initializes the instance fields (attributes) of the class after the static ones.

+## Resolution
+It is the process of replacing symbolic references with direct references to memory.
+When the classloader generates a class object, it keeps all the references from our class to external classes as **symbolic references** or logic references.
+They are stored inside the **class object** in a place called **constant pool**.

 # resources